Shreykumar1/loan-calculator/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Set up your API Key
-# You must register and obtain a free API key from ExchangeRate-API.
-# Then, locate where YOUR_API_KEY is used in the app code (e.g., in a .env file or directly in a service file)
-# and replace it with your actual key.

 # Step 5: Start the development server.
 npm run dev
 ```